ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 #### bodypose.detect()

-This method asynchronously outputs a single pose estimation on an image media when called.
+This method runs the pose estimation on an image once, not continuously!

 ```javascript
 bodypose.detect(media, ?callback);